karkakasadara-tharavu/zero-to-data-engineer/README.md

 We believe that **quality education should be accessible to everyone**.
 Whether you're a fresh BE graduate, a career switcher from mechanical or civil engineering, or a working professional looking to upskill, this curriculum is designed to guide you step-by-step from fundamentals to job-ready expertise.

-**Karka Kasadara is not just a curriculum—it's a community.**
+**Karka Kasadara is not just a curriculum—it's a learning journey.**

-We envision this as a **forum for collective growth**, where learners not only acquire skills but also contribute back by:
+This open-source curriculum enables learners to:
-- 💡 Sharing insights and learnings with peers
+- 💡 Master data engineering skills step-by-step
-- 🤝 Helping others troubleshoot challenges
+- 🤝 Learn from detailed examples and best practices
-- 🌱 Contributing improvements to this open curriculum
+- 🌱 Build production-ready projects for your portfolio
-- 🎯 Mentoring those who are a few steps behind
+- 🎯 Transform from BE graduate to job-ready professional

 **Learn flawlessly.
-Grow together.
 Build amazing things with data.**

 ---